PRIVACY POLICY / FAIR PROCESSING NOTICE (GDPR)

 Basis of Processing Special Categories of Data

-Under Article 9 of the GDPR, Our normal basis for processing special categories of data is that the Application Form to be a Member grants consent to note a Member's "racial or ethnic origin, political opinions, religious or philosophical beliefs, data concerning health or data concerning a natural person's sex life or sexual orientation”.
+Under Article 9 of the GDPR, Our normal basis for processing special categories of data is that the Application Form to be on the Team requires the consent to note an applicant’s "racial or ethnic origin, political opinions, religious or philosophical beliefs, data concerning health or data concerning a natural person's sex life or sexual orientation”.
+In addition, we store character references provided by the Team on paper locally and/or electronically as appropriate.

 Access to Data

-For the purposes of relevant law, Our Data Controller is Susan Walsh and the Data Processors are those persons authorised by her to access data.
+For the purposes of relevant law, Our Data Controller is Susan Walsh and the Data Processors are those persons authorised by her from time to time, to access data.

 Right to Correction and Deletion

-You have a right to access any personal information We hold on you.
-To do this simply put a request in writing to Us via the "Contact us" page and we will provide you with a computer printout within one month of your request.
-You have the right to ask us to correct or remove information you think is inaccurate.
-You have the right to ask us to remove your personal information from our records.
+You have a right to access any personal information We hold on You.
+To do this simply put a request in writing to Us via the "Contact Us" page.
+We then will provide You with a record of data held within one month of Your request.
+You have the right to ask Us to correct or remove information You think is inaccurate.
+You have the right to ask Us to remove some or all of Your personal information from Our records.

 Retention Policy

-Data on Our past Members who have ceased to serve (either giving explicit notice or through lack of contact with Us) will be retained for 3 years from the date of final contact, and then deleted and/or destroyed (if paper).
+Data on Our past Team members who have ceased to serve (either giving explicit notice or through lack of contact with Us) will be retained for 6 years from the date of final contact and then deleted and/or destroyed (if paper).

-These policies will be followed except where We may be required to keep certain data for longer periods by applicable laws.
-After this time, We will erase your personal information.
+These policies will be followed except if We are required by law, to keep certain data for longer periods.
+After this time, We will erase Your personal information.

 Necessary Communications & Electronic Marketing

-If you give Us your email address and/or phone number(s), We will assume you consent to Us replying and utilising this as a conversation medium.
-We may also use this information to send you reminders of future Ministry appointments and to enquire about your wellbeing after Ministry.
-If you attended an event organised by Us and provided your information in connection with this event, We may also use this information to contact you concerning that event.
+If You give Us Your email address and/or phone number(s), We will assume You consent to Us replying and utilising this to converse with You.
+We may also use this information to send You reminders of future Ministry appointments and to enquire about Your wellbeing after Ministry.

 Data Breaches